khiemauto/ocp4-metal-install/README.md

    tar xvf openshift-install-linux.tar.gz
    ```

-1. Update CentOS so we get the latest packages for each of the services we are about to install
+1. Update RockyLinux so we get the latest packages for each of the services we are about to install

    ```bash
    dnf update